johngallagher/patterns/_patterns/prefer-flat-stylesheets.md

 }
 ````

 Above, the `flex` rule defined within `.bar` would not do anything unless it was within the flexbox context established in its parent, `.foo`.
-In this case, reusability of the flexbox-dependent rules is _undesireable_, as using `.bar` anywhere except within `.foo` would result in unnecessary `flex` rule(s) being applied.
+In this case, reusability of the flexbox-dependent rules is _undesirable_, as using `.bar` anywhere except within `.foo` would result in unnecessary `flex` rule(s) being applied.

 That is not to say that _all_ rules should be defined in a child selector, just because they are coupled with one rule that is.
 It is acceptable (even encouraged) to write multiple blocks that target the same selector - one as a child of another, and another that is at the top-level - which are responsible for different rules.